avk/avk.github.io/_case_studies/react-style-guide.md

 # <small>Case Study</small>: <br />React-driven Style Guide

-> I plan to give a talk on this topic at the May 2017 [ReactJS San Francisco meetup](https://www.meetup.com/ReactJS-San-Francisco/).
+> I gave a talk on this topic at the May 2017 [ReactJS San Francisco meetup](https://www.meetup.com/ReactJS-San-Francisco/events/232716790/).

 ## Overview